Envirometrix/PredictiveSoilMapping/01-Introduction.md

 <p class="caption">(\#fig:from-photointerpretation-to-soilmap)In conventional soil mapping, soil delineations are usually manually drawn polygons representing (assumed) bodies of homogenous soil materials (often geomorphological units).
 These are first validated in the field before a final area-class map is produced, which can then be generalized and used to extract soil property maps.
 After USDA Soil Survey Manual.</p>
 </div>

-In soil mapping terms, soil map delineations can be considered to be expert-based covariates.
+In PSM terms, soil map delineations can be considered to be expert-based covariates.
 They can be used as input to spatial prediction in the same way as DEM-derived predictors or remote sensing indices.
 This is assuming that a standardized legend is attached to the soil